UNC-Libraries/SCTS-Documentation/Audiovisual Materials.md

     SHC (“F-“): K.8 b through K.11 a (currently: K.11 a.10)

     UARMS (“F-“): K.10 b through K.11 a (currently: K.11 a.10)

+## Creating locations in ArchivesSpace

+Once AV items are shelved in their appropriate location, record the location in ArchivesSpace.
+Visit Technical Services' [Labelling and Putting Stuff Away](https://github.com/UNC-Libraries/TS-Archival-Procedures-Manual/blob/main/Labelling%20and%20Putting%20Stuff%20Away.md#creating-locations-in-archivesspace) for helpful instructions on how to record locations in ASpace.

 # Resources